autosit/autosit.github.io/_posts/2020-04-13-obstacle_inference_estimation.md

 intent information for use in the COLAV system.
 The module can then for instance also have estimated offline to what degree the obstacle will adhere to the maritime traffic rules (COLREGS) [[3]](#3), which is valuable information to consider when choosing what avoidance maneuver to use in a proactive COLAV system.

-Here, Bayesian networks are a convenent way of representing the dependencies for obstacle intention, and several methods exist for learning such networks [[2]](#2), depending on whether the network structure is given or not.
+Here, Bayesian networks are a conveinent way of representing the dependencies for obstacle intention, and several methods exist for learning such networks [[2]](#2), depending on whether the network structure is given or not.
 An example Bayesian net for obstacle intention inference is given in the Figure below.

 |<img src="{{site.url}}/assets/int_bn_sketch.jpg" width="400"> |